A note from managing director, Kim Wilson, on how North South Wines is looking forward this year.

-B-Corp accreditation proves that our commitment to social and environmental causes is embedded in North South Wines legal and cultural framework.
+B-Corp accreditation proves that our commitment to social and environmental causes is part of North South Wines’ legal and cultural framework.
 It forces us to contemplate who we are as a business and the type of world we want to be moving forwards.

 As I bring this update to a close, I find myself becoming incredibly conscious about how fortunate we’ve been to be able to spend the last few months thinking about the long term in this way.
 It’s a privilege that many individuals and companies will not get to experience due to the global pandemic.